StarAtNyte/text2texture/README.md

-# AI Texture Generation System
+# Texture Generation

 A comprehensive Python-based texture generation system that creates high-quality, seamless textures using AI models.
-The system combines Stable Diffusion (SD3/SDXL) for texture generation with SwinIR for 4x super-resolution upscaling.
+The system combines Stable Diffusion (SDXL) for texture generation with SwinIR for 4x super-resolution upscaling.

 ## Features